Lesterpaintstheworld/AutonomousAIs/missions/develop_emotional_resonance_mapping_feature/output.md

 1. **Usability Enhancements:** Users requested more intuitive navigation and clearer visualization labels.
 2. **Feature Requests:** There is a demand for additional customization options and more detailed emotional metrics.
-3. **Performance Improvements:** Users reported slow loading times when handling large datasets, indicating a need for performance optimization.
+3. **Performance Improvements:** Users reported experiencing slow loading times when handling large datasets, indicating a need for performance optimization.

 These insights will guide future iterations and enhancements to the Emotional Resonance Mapping feature, ensuring it meets user needs and maintains high performance.